rust-lang/rfcs/text/0000-raw-references.md

 this as a temporary means to make user code defined at all, this could be misunderstood as a promise to programmers.

+The (lint) analysis may occur a non-trivial overhead especially for very large functions that mix unsafe code with safe code without adding many explicit type annotations.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives